TRON-Bioinformatics/tronmake-kmer-pipeline/README.md

 and execute the workflow.
 Moreover you need to provide an index manifest file in **query** mode describing the indices to query.
 Have a look at the [example manifest](tests/configs/raptor_index.yaml)

-We also provide a python wrapper to execute the workflow and configure the pipeline based on the arguments passed.
+We also provide a python wrapper (python >= 3.10 supported) to execute the workflow and configure the pipeline based on the arguments passed.

 ### Wrapper execution (recommended)